 We purchase insurance that covers medical and travel emergencies when we head overseas.
 We use a travel insurance aggregator that gives us a free and easy-to-read comparison of the inclusions of each policy.

 Perhaps there’s a correlation between my favourite quote by Mark Twain and a repositioning cruise.
-“Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
+“Twenty years from now, you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
-Sail away from the safe harbor.
+Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”

 Click here for the list of the travel resources

 that we use to save money and simplify travel planning.

 If you enjoyed this article on repositioning cruises, please share it on social media including Pinterest.